 How Cortisol Affects the Hair Cycle

-Studies have indicated that high cortisol levels shift the immune system to favor pro-inflammatory pathways, resulting in the excessive production of pro-inflammatory chemicals (cytokines), including tumor necrosis factor-alpha (TNF-Ξ±) and interferon-gamma (IFNΞ³).
-These cytokines arrest hair growth by preventing the hair growth cycle from transitioning from the telogen rest phase to the anagen growth phase.
-(25)Β
+Studies suggest that high cortisol levels may shift the immune system to favor pro-inflammatory pathways, leading to the production of pro-inflammatory chemicals (cytokines), including tumor necrosis factor-alpha (TNF-α) and interferon-gamma (IFNγ).
+These cytokines may affect hair growth by influencing the hair growth cycle's transition from the telogen rest phase to the anagen growth phase.
+(25)

-A 2021 study performed on mice further illuminated another potential mechanism behind stress-induced hair loss.
-Researchers demonstrated that corticosterone, the rat equivalent to cortisol, suppresses the expression of a molecule called growth arrest specific 6 (Gas6), which activates hair follicle stem cells.
-Hair growth stopped and shedding increased in mice with high corticosterone levels.
-(4)Β
+A 2021 study on mice explored another potential mechanism behind stress-related hair loss.
+Researchers found that corticosterone, the rat equivalent to cortisol, may suppress the expression of a molecule called growth arrest specific 6 (Gas6), which activates hair follicle stem cells.
+Hair growth slowed, and shedding increased in mice with high corticosterone levels.
+(4)

 Diagnosing Cortisol-Related Hair Loss